What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 What is a botnet?

-A botnet - short for 'robot network' involves cybercriminals using malware to secretly hijack a network of machines in numbers which can range from a handful to millions of compromised devices.
-While is is not malware in itself these networks are usually build be infecting vulnerable devices.
+A botnet -- short for robot network -- involves cybercriminals using malware to secretly hijack a network of machines in numbers, which can range from a handful to millions of compromised devices.
+While it is not malware in itself these networks are usually built by infecting vulnerable devices.

 Each of the machines falls under the control of a single attacking operation, which can remotely issue commands to all of the infected machines from a single point.

-By issuing commands to all of the infected computers in the zombie network, attackers can carried out coordinated large-scale campaigns, including DDoS attacks, which leverage the power of the army of devices to flood a victim with traffic, overwhelming their website or service to such an extent it goes offline.
+By issuing commands to all the infected computers in the zombie network, attackers can carry out coordinated large-scale campaigns, including DDoS attacks, which leverage the power of the army of devices to flood a victim with traffic, overwhelming their website or service to such an extent it goes offline.

-Other common attacks carried out by botnets include spam email attachment campaigns - which can also be used to recruit more machines into the network - attempts to steal financial data, while smaller botnets have also been used in attempts to compromise specific targets.
+Other common attacks carried out by botnets include spam email attachment campaigns -- which can also be used to recruit more machines into the network -- and attempts to steal financial data, while smaller botnets have also been used in attempts to compromise specific targets.

 Botnets are designed to stay quiet to ensure the user is completely oblivious that their machine is under the control of an attacker.